Use the chart above to compare TWP Wood and Deck Stains. Feel free to ask any questions or to write a review or rating for TWP Wood Deck Stains below.

 -

-We will reply to your comment shortlyHoneytone is the lightest tint.
-See this for examples: https://www.twpstain.com/twp-100-series-stain-colors-and-photo-albums/
+We will reply to your comment shortlyYou want the TWP 1500 for both areas: https://www.twpstain.com/twp-1500-series

 -